The Foundation Collection

 Works by Yannis Tsarouchis

-The collection owned by the Y. Tsarouchis Foundation was formed by two donations (1981-1987) and a bequest (1989) by the artist to the Foundation-Museum that bears his name, which is accommodated in his house at Marousi.
-Yanks Tsarouchis began systematically to assemble his paintings long before he thought of creating a foundation.
+The collection owned by the Y. Tsarouchis Foundation was formed by two donations (1981-1987) and a bequest (1989) by the artist to the Foundation-Museum that bears his name, which is accommodated in his house at Maroussi.
+Yannis Tsarouchis began systematically to assemble his paintings long before he thought of creating a foundation.

 The distinctive nature of the Foundation’s collection enables us to enter into the artist’s creative process, and reveals that a profound motivating force behind his creativity and artistic pluralism was his constant aesthetic fluctuation between two cultures – his vacillation between East and West.

-The works in the Foundation also cover Tsarouchis’s complete repertoire and have been classified by subject in smaller groups such as: sailors, moths and seasons, zeimbekika dances, imaginary and real landscapes, people with butterfly-wings, coffee-houses, dancers, portraits, cyclists, flowers and still lives, the Sacrifice of Iphigenia, etc. These groups often form the subject of the temporary exhibitions organised by the foundation.
+The works in the Foundation also cover Tsarouchis’s complete repertoire and have been classified by subject in smaller groups such as: sailors, months and seasons, zeimbekiko dance, imaginary and real landscapes, people with butterfly-wings, coffee-houses, dancers, portraits, cyclists, flowers and still lives, the Sacrifice of Iphigenia, etc. These groups often form the subject of the temporary exhibitions organised by the foundation.